 Getting Around Sintra

 Sintra is not a big city so you could just plan on walking if you wanted to.
 However, Sintra is in the mountains and there are a lot of steep climbs, so you will get a workout if that is what you decide to do.
-To reduce the amount of walking, I suggest taking the bus.
-Luckily, there is a bus stop right outside the train station.
+To reduce the amount of walking/hiking, I suggest taking the hop on hop off Sintra bus.
+Luckily, there is a bus stop right outside the train station and it goes to all of the Sintra main attractions.

 We bought tickets for the 434 bus which does a loop to go to the main attractions.
 I had read that it costs €5 per person for the day, but we were charged €12.
 Not sure if prices went up or we were scammed, but still it’s reasonable for transportation for the day.
 There is also the 435 bus which goes to some of the other sites.
 You do need cash for the bus tickets.

-I should also mention that even though the bus supposedly comes every 15 minutes, it was packed!
+I should also mention that even though the Sintra sightseeing bus supposedly comes every 15 minutes, it was packed!
 We had to stand from the bus station to the Moorish Castle.
 Also, we missed the stop for the National Palace because they just called it the Historic Center.
-So we ended up back at the train station and they made us get off of that bus and board the next one.
+So we ended up back at the Sintra railway station and they made us get off of that Sintra tourist bus and board the next one.
 We showed our tickets so we did not have to pay again.

 We did still do some walking, actually a fair bit of walking.
 Sintra is not very friendly for those with mobility issues.
 It is very hilly and you will go on lots of stairs in the castles.